ajeetp/AgileSlices/source/mddocs/adopt/index.md

     - timeframe could be between 6 months to 2+ years
     - cost could run from a few thousand to 100s of thousands.

-    **Size**: This one is easy, timeand cost will be direcly proportional to number of teams/stakeholders involved in agile transformation.
+    **Size**: This one is easy, time and cost investment will be  proportional to number of teams/stakeholders involved in agile transformation.

     **Mindset**: This is **THE** most important factor in getting highest value from agile adoption.
-A fixe mindset will almost guarantee failure.
+A fixed mindset will almost guarantee failure.
 Growth mindset is essential for all competency levels.
-It is not possible to talk about mindset in a sinlge paragraph, a detailed discussion is available at [Agile mindset](./mindset).
+It is not possible to talk about mindset in a single paragraph, a detailed discussion is available at [Agile mindset](./mindset).

     **Competency Levels**: this is sometimes referred to as agile maturity.
 I prefer the term competency because it is something that can be planned for and achieved with the appropriate level of commitment.
 I have developed a [Competency model](../competency) with four bands, the highest band offers the greatest benefits.

 !!! warning ""
     Value to the organization/team, of tranistioning to agile, is dependent on many factors.
 For now let's be aware of the "value range".

-        Value ranges from 1x to 10x
+        Value ranges from 1x to 10x of traditional approach.

     **What do you mean the lower end starts at 1x, same as traditional?**
     Yes, when agile adoption is for the wrong reasons and there is lack of commitment then there maybe no value gained.The power of agile methodology is unleashed when there is strong commitment and participants have a growth mindset.
 Most teams adopting agile will fall somewhere in between 1x and 10x.